kianenigma/what-blockchain-actually/content/Content/Appendices/Bridges And Cross Chain Messaging.md

 ---
-Description: How independent blockchains send messages to one another and communicate.
+description: How independent blockchains send messages to one another and communicate.
 ---

 Bridges are the primary way through which blockchains send messages to one another.
 These messages could also originate from tenants of each blockchain, for example a smart contract in blockchain A sending a message to a smart contract on blockchain B. Considering what we have learned about blockchain in this book, the scenarios that we are familiar with and need a bridge are: